 This document has important information about privacy and confidentiality and how we use your information.
-Please take time to read it carefully and ask the online counselling team about anything that you are unsure about.
+Please take time to read it carefully and ask the online team about anything that you are unsure about.
 We will ask you to confirm you agree with what is written here at the point of registering for our online services and again at the beginning your counselling with us.
 If you are only signing up for online workshops or for the online drop-in then please disregard the information specific to online counselling.

 Your Confidentiality with Us:

-> I understand that normally nothing I share in counselling will be passed on to anyone outside Off the Record without my permission.
+> I understand that normally nothing I share with the online team will be passed on to anyone outside Off the Record without my permission.

 > I understand that in exceptional circumstances such as:

-- Where my counsellor thinks that I or someone else is at serious risk of harm;
+- Where the online team thinks that I or someone else is at serious risk of harm;

-- If the counsellor feels I’m not able to take responsibility for my decisions;
+- If the online team feels I’m not able to take responsibility for my decisions;

 - In an emergency or when ordered by a court of law